Header image courtesy of @lavina.hk (via Instagram)

 Lucy Coffee & Food, Shop C1, G/F, Block C, Merlin Centre, 55 Po On Road, Cheung Sha Wan | (+852) 5508 8318

-A Chinese dumpling and noodle restaurant might not be the most conventional place to find a Basque burnt cheesecake, but at under $30 a pop, you really can’t beat the price.
-You will be tempted to go ham with the dumplings when you see the supremely affordable menu at this Sham Shui Po neighbourhood gem, but the savvy diner will know to save room for their house-made burnt cheesecake ($28).
+A Chinese dumpling and noodle restaurant might not be the most conventional place to find a delicious Basque burnt cheesecake, but at under $30 a pop, you really can’t beat the price.
+You will be tempted to go overboard with ordering dumplings when you see the supremely affordable menu at this Sham Shui Po neighbourhood gem, but the savvy diner will know to save room for the house-made burnt cheesecake ($28).

-Their take on the Basque original also draws from the Japanese-style cheesecake, with a less browned surface and a texture that feels delicate and light to the taste.
-At the same time, you still get the caramelised flavour around the edges and a luscious, half-baked interior that is rich in cheesy goodness.
+Homey Dumpling’s take on the Basque original also draws from the Japanese-style cheesecake, with a less browned surface and a texture that feels delicate and light to the taste.
+At the same time, you still get the caramelised flavour around the edges and a luscious half-baked interior that is rich in cheesy goodness.

 Slash Coffee Bar, G/F, 107 Ki Lung Street, Sham Shui Po

-As evident from its name, Cakes, Custards & Pies by Lady D is a small local business which specialises in homemade desserts.
-Apart from treats such as Yema cake, chocolate cake, and leche flan, their signature is the Basque burnt cheesecake which comes in six-inch ($259) or eight-inch ($359) sizes.
-If you want to jazz up those flavours a bit more, they also offer a matcha Basque burnt cheesecake (starting from $269), and a taro Basque burnt cheesecake (starting from $309).
+Cakes, Custards & Pies by Lady D is a small local business which specialises in homemade desserts.
+Apart from items like chocolate cake and leche flan, its signature is the Basque burnt cheesecake, which comes in six-inch ($259) or eight-inch ($359) sizes.
+If you want to jazz up those flavours a bit more, they also offer a matcha Basque burnt cheesecake (starting from $279) and a taro Basque burnt cheesecake (starting from $319).

-These cakes are incredibly dense—enough to feed the entire Localiiz office—so they’re very much value for money!
-To put down your order, simply send a direct message on Instagram detailing the cake you would like.
-It can also come with a custom fondant message for special occasions!
+What we love about these cakes is that they are incredibly dense—enough to feed the entire Localiiz office—so they are very much value for money!
+Simply send a direct message on Instagram detailing the cake you would like if you want to put down an order.

-We’re usually here for their wines, but these guys do have some tricks tucked up their sleeves.
-Curated by Twins Kitchen, Interval offers some top-notch small bites and set lunches, but they also do a limited quantity of housemade Basque burnt cheesecake ($108) each day.
+We’re usually here for the wines, but these guys do have some tricks tucked up their sleeves.
+Curated by Twins Kitchen, Interval offers some top-notch small bites and set lunches, but it also does a limited quantity of housemade Basque burnt cheesecake ($108) each day.
 Make sure you also order a nice cup of coffee to complement the cake’s soft richness.

-Though its name stands for “Joy of Missing Out,” there’s really no joy to be had if you miss out on JOMO’s cakes.
-With their little original store tucked into the alley behind Ping Pong 129 Gintonería and a much larger location in Tseung Kwan O, these guys do a stunning range of homemade cakes and vegan pastries to order, including a Basque burnt cheesecake.
+Although its name stands for “Joy of Missing Out,” there’s really no joy to be had if you miss out on JOMO’s cakes.
+With its bakery factory tucked away in Yau Tong and a large café located in Tseung Kwan O, these guys do a stunning range of homemade cakes and vegan pastries to order, including a commendable Basque burnt cheesecake.

-These come in two sizes—$380 for the six-inch and $480 for the eight-inch cake—but rather than the original flavour, we much prefer the slightly smokey, fragrant hojicha version.
-Orders need to be placed three days in advance.
+Get them in one of two sizes—$380 for the six-inch and $480 for the eight-inch cake—but rather than the original flavour, we much prefer the slightly smokey and fragrant hojicha version.
+Orders need to be placed three days in advance, so plan ahead.